bsidespdx2024-anon-hacker/purple-teaming-outbound-https/nodejs-internal-service/README.md

 # Overview

-The purpose of this Docker image it to serve as a target internal service using nodejs.
+A target internal service using nodejs.
+See [PoCs](../README.md#pocs) for the list of attacks against the internal services.

 # Usage